Parents & children

 THINK!
 Education includes a wealth of road safety information and resources for pupils, teachers and parents.
 Some of the resources will also be useful to road safety professionals and out of school groups.

-Road Safety GB produced a series of child road safety resources as part of Global Road Safety Week 2015.
-The resources are free and available to everyone.
+Road Safety GB produced a series of child road safety resources from pre-school age to teenage years.
+A majority of the resources are free and available to everyone.

-The Children’s Traffic Club is a fun and interactive club for young children aged 3-4 years.
+The Children’s Traffic Club is a fun and interactive club for children under 5 years.

 The RoSPA website has a section dedicated to children and road safety.